 The opposite is true: hard water inhibits lathering, and the minerals leave soap scum in your sink and bathtub and residue on your skin.
 It also dries skin and hair.

-While a softener adds some sodium to the process, it is necessary for the ion exchange process that removes calcium and magnesium.
+While a softener adds some sodium to the process, it is necessary for the ion exchange process that reduces calcium and magnesium.
 You will not taste salt in your water, and it will not negatively impact your health.

 A water softener does take out calcium and magnesium, which causes hard water.
 However, the minerals found in water are inorganic materials, which do not provide the benefits of organic materials.
 Drinking milk and eating calcium-rich foods are better ways to get your calcium.

 #4 Water softeners are too expensive:

 Once you consider the cost savings, you will find a water softener that will save you money.
 You will use less soap and energy, you will not have frequent plumbing bills, and your appliances will not need to be replaced as often.